 I have met guys who hunted gold at Rye Patch back in the 80s and 90s.
 Let me tell you, they found some amazing gold!

+Unlike the Carlin Trend where gold is found in microscopic form, Rye Patch and other areas of Pershing and Humboldt counties have extensive placer deposits ready to be exploited.
 This area still produces many beautiful gold nuggets including the highly cherished “chevron nuggets” with exquisite crystalline texture.

 More Pershing County Areas